-I have made this website to serve as a hiking and mountaineering journal, as a planning resource, and as a medium for sharing my photographs.
+I have made this website to serve as a mountaineering and hiking journal, as a planning resource, and as a medium for sharing my photographs.

 Please feel free to contact me if you have any questions or comments!

 7134m Pik Lenin is considered one of the ‘easiest’ 7000m climbs in the world.
-However, high altitude, long distances, expedition nature, and fierce weather make climbing Lenin more involving than its mild technical grade suggests.
+However, high altitude, long distances, and fierce weather make climbing Lenin more involving than its mild technical grade suggests.
+Trip Report and photographs from my 2017 expedition.

 Mount Elbrus – August 2016